jorgegonzalezlev/bocaditos/README.md

 A GAME MADE BY STUDENTS OF CIVIL ENGINEERING IN INFORMATIS

 to play the game run the file desktop.exe the file is located in the game folder
+//

-the buttons are
+the buttons are\n
-W: top
+W: top\n
-S: down
+S: down//
 To the left
 D: right